-- H. Liability for past, present, or future claims arising in whole or in part, either directly or indirectly, out of selenium, or any compound containing selenium. - I. Liability for punitive or exemplary damages, statutory multiples of damages, civil fines or penalties, or any other liability over and above actual damages, by whatever name called, irrespective of whether the

-Covered Party's governing board has taken any action or passed any resolution electing to pay such damages.
+- H. Liability for past, present, or future claims arising in whole or in part, either directly or indirectly, out of selenium, or any compound containing selenium. - Liability for punitive or exemplary damages, statutory multiples of damages, civil fines or penalties, or any other liability over and above actual damages, by whatever name called, irrespective of whether the Covered Party's governing board has taken any action or passed any resolution electing to pay such damages. - J. Liability arising out of the hazardous properties of nuclear material. - K. Liability arising out of the partial or complete structural failure of any dam.